Britain and France plan to deploy troops to Ukraine; Europe simultaneously advances space-based systems and drone assistance to Ukraine.

 In fact, since the outbreak of the war, among the many European defense cooperation projects organized by the UK to form a drone aid alliance for Ukraine, some German defense companies have consistently participated in drone assistance programs for Ukraine.
 However, the scale has been very limited, primarily focused on critical combat operations and thus has remained largely under the radar.

-Germany and Ukraine jointly established "Quantum Frontier Industries," a large-scale military enterprise built by Germany within its territory specifically to meet the needs of the war in Ukraine.
-It is capable of producing tens of thousands of special tactical drones annually, designed for anti-electronic interference and integrating combat, reconnaissance, and command functions.
+Germany and Ukraine jointly establish a quantum frontier industry, creating a large-scale military-industrial enterprise built by Germany within its territory exclusively for the needs of the Ukraine war.
+It can produce 10,000 specialized tactical drones per year, designed for anti-electronic interference and integrating combat, reconnaissance, and command functions.

 The unique aspect of the German-style drone lies in its autonomous and intelligent capabilities, enabling it to independently complete complex combat missions while resisting electronic warfare.
 It will be deployed across multiple Ukrainian military combat units during the year, primarily for tasks such as target locking, adjusting artillery firing parameters, and transmitting data required for combat planning, including coordinates.
 This has the potential to exert a strategic impact on frontline operations in Ukraine.